apache/helix/website/1.0.1/src/site/markdown/tutorial_cloud_support.md

 At cluster level, we have a new Znode called CloudConfig.
 It has a few fields that store the relatively static cloud information for the whole cluster.
 Similar to other existing configs, Helix provides cloud config builder, validation, get/set functions.
 As the following table shows, the first two fields are required, and the last three fields are optional.

-`CLOUD_ENABLED` must be set to true if the user would like to use Helix cloud support. `CLOUD_PROVIDER` is the type of cloud environment.
-Besides the few well-know public cloud providers, the user can also define his/her cloud environment as "CUSTOMIZED". `CLOUD_ID` is an optional field.
-It can be used to record any specific metadata information user would like to record, e.g. the ID for the particular cluster inside cloud environment, etc. If the user chooses to use the provider that already has default implementations in Helix, e.g., Azure, he does not need to provide the last two fields, as Helix already provides the default value for these two fields in system property, which is considered as a bundle with Azure implementation that would be discussed later.
+`CLOUD_ENABLED` must be set to true if the user would like to use Helix cloud support. `CLOUD_PROVIDER` is the type of the cloud environment.
+Besides the few well-known public cloud providers, the user can also define his/her cloud environment as "CUSTOMIZED". `CLOUD_ID` is an optional field.
+It can be used to record any specific metadata information the user would like to record, e.g. the ID for the particular cluster inside a cloud environment, etc. If the user chooses to use the provider that already has default implementations in Helix, e.g., Azure, he does not need to provide the last two fields, as Helix already provides the default value for these two fields in system property, which is considered as a bundle with Azure implementation that would be discussed later.
 If the user uses customized providers, or chooses some other cloud environment that has not been implemented in Helix yet, the user needs to provide the last two fields and/or `CLOUD_ID` depending on his/her usage.

 | Field | Meaning |
 | ------------------------- | ------ |